ParticlePeter/Erupted-V2/README.md

 C vs D API
 --------------
 * `VK_NULL_HANDLE` is defined as `0` and can be used as `uint64_t` type and `pointer` type argument in C world.
 D's `null` can be used only as a pointer argument.
 This is an issue when compiling for 32 bit, as dispatchable handles (`VkInstance`, `VkPhysicalDevice`, `VkDevice`, `VkQueue`) are pointer types while non dispatchable handles (e.g. `VkSemaphore`) are `uint64_t` types.
 Hence ErupteD `VK_NULL_HANDLE` can only be used as dispatchable null handle (on 32 Bit!).
 For non dispatchable handles another ErupteD symbol exist `VK_NULL_ND_HANDLE`.
 On 64 bit all handles are pointer types and `VK_NULL_HANDLE` can be used at any place.
 However `VK_NULL_ND_HANDLE` is still defined for sake of completeness and ease of use.
 The issue might be solved when `multiple alias this` is released, hence I recommend building 64 Bit apps and ignore `VK_NULL_ND_HANDLE`.
 Best practice summary:
-    * If exclusively building a 32 Bit app or switching forth and back between 32 and 64 Bit use `VK_NULL_ND_HANDLE` for non dispatchable handles
+    * if exclusively building a 32 Bit app or switching forth and back between 32 and 64 Bit use `VK_NULL_ND_HANDLE` for non dispatchable handles
-    * If exclusively building a 64 Bit app `VK_NULL_HANDLE` can be used as any of the two vk handle types
+    * if exclusively building a 64 Bit app `VK_NULL_HANDLE` can be used as any of the two vk handle types
-* Named enums in D are not global but they are forwarded into global scope.
-Hence e.g. `VkResult.VK_SUCCESS` and `VK_SUCCESS` can both be used.
+* named enums in D are not global but they are forwarded into global scope.
+Hence e.g. `VkResult.VK_SUCCESS` and `VK_SUCCESS` can both be used
-* All structures have their `sType` field set to the appropriate value upon initialization; explicit initialization is not needed.
+* all structures have their `sType` field set to the appropriate value upon initialization; explicit initialization is not needed
-* `VkPipelineShaderStageCreateInfo.module` has been renamed to `VkPipelineShaderStageCreateInfo._module`, since `module` is a D keyword.
+* `VkPipelineShaderStageCreateInfo.module` has been renamed to `VkPipelineShaderStageCreateInfo._module`, since `module` is a D keyword